openstack-archive/tripleo-incubator/devtest.md

         export no_proxy=$no_proxy,$UNDERCLOUD_IP

 1. Perform setup of your undercloud.
-The 1 1024 10 is CPU count, memory in MB, disk in GB for your test nodes.

         SERVICE_TOKEN=unset setup-endpoints $UNDERCLOUD_IP
         user-config
-        setup-baremetal 1 1024 10 undercloud
+        setup-baremetal undercloud
         setup-neutron 192.0.2.5 192.0.2.24 192.0.2.0/24 $UNDERCLOUD_IP ctlplane

 1. Allow the VirtualPowerManager to ssh into your host machine to power on vms: